iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Ford Fulkerson.md

 - When the algorithm terminates, it can't find any s-t path on the residual graph $G(x)$, suppose that the set $S$ denotes all the nodes $i$ that can be reached by an s-i path, then consider any $(i, j)$ it exists:
   - Either as $(i, j) \in (S, S^C)$ in $G$, then it has $r_{i, j} = u_{i, j} - x_{i, j} = 0$, so that $x_{i, j} = u_{i, j}$;
   - Or $(i, j)\in (S^C, S)$ in G, so then $r_{j, i} = x_{i, j} = 0$ on the residual meaning that $x_{i, j} = 0$.
+- We note that at the start of the algorithm, if no feasible flow is given, we may always use a zero flow on the graph to generate a residual network that is suitable for the Ford Fulkerson Algorithm.

 Therefore, on the S-t cut of the original graph, the out going arcs are all saturated and the incoming arcs are all empty.
 We had achieved strong duality and the minimum cut is the set $S$.